roger2000hk/go_programs_for_fun/solve_a_IQ_test/readme.md

 That's All.
 So now, I am drunk, you can try to see how many bears can I drink with $20.
 ```
+A shorter link to link to this page https://goo.gl/oSBD1H